-The Holiday Season is upon us and it is important to ensure that Christmas and New Year are a happy and festive time for everyone, including your pets.
+The holiday season is upon us and it is important to ensure that Christmas and New Year are a happy and festive time for everyone, including our pets.

-Here are a few tips and recommendations to help keep your pets out of trouble this festive season.
+Here are our top tips and recommendations to help keep your pets, happy, safe and out of trouble this festive season.

 - If you have a real tree, ensure you clean up the tree needles regularly.
 They can be sharp and easily get stuck in your pet’s paws or throat.